grrlgeek/sql-docs/docs/database-engine/configure-windows/scm-services-change-the-password-of-the-accounts-used.md

 1. In the **SQL Server (**\<instancename>**) Properties** dialog box, on the Log On tab, for the account listed in the **Account Name** box, type the new password in the **Password** and **Confirm Password** boxes, and then select **OK**.

-   The password change made in SQL Server Configuration Manager takes effect immediately, without the need to restart the [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] service .
-Keep in mind that if you use the Windows Services app (services.msc) to change the account password, a service restart is required.
+   The password change made in SQL Server Configuration Manager takes effect immediately, without the need to restart the [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] service.
+If you use the Windows Services app (`services.msc`) to change the account password, a service restart is required.

 #### Change the password used by the SQL Server Agent service